Symmetric powers of algebraic and tropical curves: a non-Archimedean perspective: Introduction

 onto the \emph{non-Archimedean skeleton} $\Sigma(X_d)$ of $X_d^{an}$, which naturally carries the structure of a colored polysimplicial complex.
 We refer the reader to Section~\ref{section_polystableskeletons} for a guide to this construction.
 Our main result is the following Theorem~\ref{thm_skeleton=symmetricpower}.

-\begin{maintheorem} Let $X$ be a smooth and projective algebraic curve over $K$ and let $\calX$ be a fixed strictly semistable model of $X$ over the valuation ring $R$ of $K$.
+\begin{maintheorem} Let $X$ be a smooth and projective algebraic curve over $K$.
+Let $\calX$ be a fixed semistable model of $X$ over the valuation ring $R$ of $K$ that admits a section.
 Denote by $\Gamma$ the dual tropical curve of $X$.
 There is a natural isomorphism

 of colored polysimplicial complexes that makes the diagram

 commute. \end{maintheorem}

 In other words, the symmetric power $\Gamma_{d}$ of the skeleton $\Gamma=\Gamma_X$ of $X^{an}$ is isomorphic to the skeleton $\Sigma(X_d)$ of the symmetric power $X_d^{an}$ of $X^{an}$.
 The main idea of our proof is to carefully describe the combinatorial structure stratification of the polystable model of $X_d$ coming from \cite{MoellerUlirschWerner_realizability} and to identify it with the discrete data of $\Gamma_d$ (thought of as the space $\Div_d^+(\Gamma)$ of effective divisors on $\Gamma$).